Yakub

 Yakub, Yaqub, Yaqoob, Yaqoub, Yacoub, Yakoob, Yakoub, Yoqub or Yaâkub (يعقوب, also transliterated in other ways; Yakob, as commonly westernized) is a male given name.
 It is the Arabic version of Jacob and James.
 The Arabic form Ya'qūb/Ya'kūb may be direct from the Hebrew or indirectly through Syriac.
 The name was in use in pre-Islamic Arabia and is a common given name in Arab, Turkish, and Muslim societies.
 It is also used as a surname.
-It is common in Polish, Czech and Slovak languages, where it is transliterated as Jakub.
+It is common in Polish, Czech, Slovak, Belarusian and Bosnian languages, where it is transliterated as Jakub.